slowcoders/settings/README.md

 which takes charge of data serialization.

 We provide android sample application for who wants to look into how Settings can be adapted in real application.
+You can check [Android Sample](settings-android-sample).

-For more details, visit [Settings Folder](settings)
+And for more details on how to use Settings, visit [Settings Folder](settings)